yintzuyuan/zoom-to-selection/README.md

 ## English

 This is a plugin developed for [Glyphs font editing software](http://glyphsapp.com/).
-It adds an option to the "View" menu that allows users to quickly zoom the editing canvas to the selected range.
+It adds an command to the "View" menu that allows users to quickly zoom the editing canvas to the selected range.

 ### Installation and Usage